-Hyper Heat is a heat pump system, but it adds an exclusive Inverter technology that allows it to maintain its efficiency when temperatures drop, all the way down to -13 degrees Fahrenheit.
+Hyper-Heat is a heat pump system, but it adds an exclusive Inverter™ technology that allows it to maintain its efficiency when temperatures drop all the way down to negative thirteen degrees Fahrenheit.

 By contrast, traditional heat pumps start to lose their efficiency when temperatures go below 40 degrees, requiring a backup system.

 Pennsylvania's Winters Are No Joke

-The extreme and prolonged cold days can mean unexpected energy costs for your home - and some people choose to supplement their existing heat pump systems which become less efficient when the temperature drops below 40 degrees - with traditional space heaters, which can be dangerous, and don't do a very good job of distributing heat throughout a living space.
+The extreme and prolonged cold days can mean unexpected energy costs for your home.
+So, some people choose to supplement their existing heat pump systems -- which become less efficient when the temperature drops below 40 degrees -- with traditional space heaters that can be dangerous and don't do a very good job of distributing heat throughout a living space.

 Understanding Heat Pumps

-Perfect comfort to Minus 13 degrees!
+Perfect comfort to minus 13 degrees!

-The scoop can remain warm enough to easily go through rock-hard ice cream, due to the phase-changing liquid in the handle - a kind of “anti-freeze”.
-The same principle allows Mitsubishi’s hyper heat system to still extract heat out of the air and warm your home, even when temperatures drop well below the range where most heat pumps simply give up.
+The scoop can remain warm enough to easily go through rock-hard ice cream due to the phase-changing liquid in the handle -- a kind of “anti-freeze”.
+The same principle allows Mitsubishi’s Hyper-Heat system to still extract heat out of the air and warm your home, even when temperatures drop well below the range where most heat pumps simply give up.

-Hyper Heat kicks in when the compressor motor is signaled that a burst of heat is required.
+Hyper-Heat kicks in when the compressor motor is signaled that a burst of heat is required.
 The motor revs up to max speed and the systems funnels the additional heat thrown off the compressor magnets back to your blower, super charging your heat output and quickly responding to the dropping temperature outside.

 What about summers?